 IFRS 1 was amended to permit the use of the business combinations exemption for investments in subsidiaries accounted for using the equity method in the separate financial statements of the first-time adopter.

-The adoption of these standards did not have an impact on the condensed interim consolidated financial statements.
+The adoption of these standards did not have an impact on these consolidated financial statements.